akando42/next-map/public/content/locations/Melbourne/research.md

 # The British ExConvicts Freezone Beyond The Reach of Japanese Imperial Navy

-[ ] Terrain via Mountain, Delta, Desert, Coastline, Ocean [ ] Weather Pattern via Wind, Rain and Temperature
-[ ] Major River, Water Reserve Lakes

-[ ] Genetics Flow via Emigration, Immigration and Invasion.
-[ ] The GeoGen Area major Gene Groups with their Common and Different features.

-[ ] Present and Past National Border
-[ ] Major Outputs via Exports, Needs for Import
-[ ] Trade Network via Sea Ports, Highway, Railways and AirFreight

-[ ] Internet Cable Port, News Sites, TV Anchors and Social Media Influencers [ ] Information Influences of the GeoGen Area to the outside World [ ] Secured Genetics Settlements outside of GeoGen Center

-[ ] Information Influences of the GeoGen Area to the outside World [ ] Secured Genetics Settlements outside of GeoGen Center

 ### Terrain

 Large Island 7.69 million square kilometers

 ==> 6th largest country in the world
 ==> Same size as Continental US

 998,217.16 km² farmable land in the South East region of the Island with 2 largest cities around this area Melbourne and Sydney

 3000 kilometers from Singapore

 200 kilometer for 4 hours drive from Papua New Guinea to Australia

 Indonesia Island Chain used to be above the ocean level allowing Cross by Land from Singapore to Australia

+Wallace Line between Indonesia and Australia even during the Ice Age resulted in 2 different ecosystems

 ### Weather